 I've historically always turned a mocktail down as they tend to be too sweet.
-But you don't have to miss out on your favorite cocktails with Mocktails' delicious Mockscow Mule (94 calories) and Mockarita (78 calories) if you're the same as they taste tart and fresh, so much so that I had to check they weren't the real thing.
+But you don't have to miss out on your favorite low calorie cocktails with Mocktails' delicious Mockscow Mule, which has even fewer calories than most drinks at 94 calories per serving, and Mockarita (78 calories).
+They taste tart and fresh, so much so that I had to check they weren't the real thing.

-For those craving a rum and coke in the sunshine, CleanCo's alternative could be the answer.
+For those craving a rum and coke in the sunshine and considering what happens after you give up alcohol, CleanCo's alternative could be the answer.
 While I'm always skeptical about no-alcohol mixer alternatives, I was surprised that the drink tasted (almost) like the real thing without the artificial sweetener flavor found in other beverages.
 Only 0.5% ABV and 62 calories.

 Matcha made it onto our list of the best healthy alternatives to coffee for its punchy flavor and effects.
 PerfectTed's Matcha energy drink in pear ginger is another great way to experience the full naturally caffeinated benefits of the tea.
 It's a good option if you want to try something new, at just 52 calories per 250ml serving.

 I've had The Soho Juice Co.'s blood orange juice as a mixer for spirits before (and it was delicious), so I was eager to try the drink on its own.
 It didn't disappoint—at 50 calories per can, The Soho Juice Co. has got you covered if you like your soft drinks low-cal and simple, with no fizz but still full of natural flavors.